-So, how can we incorporate the positive, visual beauty of plants without the negative sneezing and wheezing?
+So, how can we incorporate the positive, visual beauty of plants into our Feng Shui without the negative sneezing and wheezing?

 Artificial plants might hold part of the key.
 I’m not advocating for removing every live plant, flower, or tree from your environment.
 Just look for live plants that don’t carry pollen.

 As for replacing those plants that have pollen with artificial ones, here are a few tips to consider:

 Tip 1 – Consider Feng Shui Plants That Have Natural, Visual Flow

 Avoid those that are jagged or spiky.
 According to Rodika Tchi at The Spruce, “The cactus plant is a classic example of a so-called bad feng shui plant because its energy is very “spiky”.
 So look for green, leafy plants that are smooth and add positive visual energy to your space.

 Look for plants like leafy palms or lillies.
 These plants have rounded leaves and beautiful, rich colors that can help brighten your mood.